Can you see much Wildlife in Manuel Antonio National Park, Costa Rica?

 Crab-eating raccoon

-Back at the house, we had a few frogs – a Masked tree frog and an aptly named very nondescript Drab tree frog.
-We kept an eye out on the mango tree and even put some ripe mangos on the edge of the balcony, but the Kinkajou did not come out to play.
+Back at the house, we had a few frogs – a Masked tree frog and an aptly named nondescript Drab tree frog.
+We kept an eye out on the mango tree and even put some ripe mangos on the balcony’s edge, but the Kinkajou did not come out to play.

 Manuel Antonio wildlife - masked tree frog